nsqio/nsq/_posts/2013-03-01-tcp_protocol_spec.md

 Response:

-Successfull response is a json payload describing the authorized clients Identity, an optional URL and a count of permissions which were authorized.
+Successful response is a json payload describing the authorized clients Identity, an optional URL and a count of permissions which were authorized.

     `{"identity":"...", "identity_url":"...", "permission_count":1}`